 Since its founding in 1971, the U.A.E has seen great progress in the area of women’s empowerment.
-According to the 2020 Global Gender Gap Report’s Gender Gap Index, the U.A.E ranks second out of nineteen MENA countries and first among Gulf nations in terms of gender equality.
+According to the 2020 Global Gender Gap Report’s Gender Gap Index, the U.A.E ranks first out of nineteen Middle East and North Africa countries in terms of gender equality.
 Areas in which the U.A.E. excels include wage equality for similar work, advancement of women into leadership roles, and the number of women employed in the public sector.

 The U.A.E. has passed critical legislation that grants women in the U.A.E. the following: